Summer Academy for Artistic Research

 Optional evening sessions

 Each day will end with a shared meal (dinner).
-On some evenings some of the tutors - or doctoral candidates - may offer informal thematical sessions.
-The topic of each evening session will be announced on the previous day.
+Some evenings some of the supervisors - or doctoral candidates - may offer informal thematical sessions.
+The topic of each evening session will be announced.
 Possible reading materials will be distributed per email.

 Final sharing